OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       set vesa = off

-   (this will break VMTRR too, because it query video memory address in VESA).
+   (this will break VMTRR too, because it queries video memory address in it).

-   "Graphic console" is much faster if you turn on Write Combining.
+   "Graphic console" is much faster if you turn on write combining.

+   Common syntax of this setup string is:
+     set vesa = on/off [, maxw=..] [, maxh=..] [, nofb]

+   NOFB parameter disable using of video memory`s linear frame pointer.
+This cause old bank switching method on VESA and EFI graphic functions usage in EFI build.

    It is possible to use own font (binary file with 1 bit per pixel - i.e.
 8x16 x 256 chars will be 1 byte (8 bits) x 16 x 256 = 4096 bytes).

    And it is possible to add own console modes on base of existing graphic modes (read more in "mode /?").

-   And - there is some kind of problems with Virtual PC VESA emulation, use VBox or hardware PC for this mode :)

    4.4 Size of QSINIT.LDI file.
   ------------------------------

-   Some modules can be removed from QSINIT.LDI archive without affecting base functionality (when it must fit to diskette image for CD boot, for example). cache.dll - required only for r/w caching of FAT volumes (if cruel life
+   Some modules can be removed from QSINIT.LDI archive without affecting base functionality (when it must fit into diskette image for CD boot, for example). cache.dll - required only for r/w caching of FAT volumes (if cruel life
-               forces you to use QSINIT shell as copy utilite ;) cplib.dll - CHCP command, this mode provide code pages for FAT long name and HPFS formatting. vdisk.dll - PAE ramdisk vhdd.dll  - VHDD command (commonly not required at all ;) msg\sysview.hlp - small help file for SYSVIEW, can be deleted too
+               forces you to use QSINIT shell as copy utility ;) cplib.dll - CHCP command, this module provides code pages for FAT long names and HPFS formatting. vdisk.dll - PAE ramdisk vhdd.dll  - VHDD command (commonly not required at all ;) msg\sysview.hlp - small help file for SYSVIEW, can be deleted too